 Photo credit: Agence Laverne

-On Thursday, December 2, 2021 during Paysalia, Hortis, the AITF and the Greater Lyon will organize a Green City Day
+On Thursday, December 2, 2021 during Paysalia, Hortis, the AITF and the Lyon Metropolis will organize a Green City Day

 Registered participants will take part in the following programs: